 Hydroton expanded clay pebbles are lightweight and can come in circular ball shapes varying in sizes.
 Hydroton doesn’t compact and since it’s porous, allows for excellent water and airflow.

-How Do You Use Hydroton Expanded Clay Pebbles?
+How Do You Use Hydroton Expanded Clay Pebbles In Hydroponics?

-Some seeds can be germinated in hydroton expanded clay pebbles under the right conditions.
+Some seeds can be germinated in Hydroton expanded clay pebbles under the right conditions.
 I was shown by a friend that crushing pebbles actually makes them more suitable for seed germination.
-I prefer to start seeds in rapid rooter cubes and transplant them into the hydroton.
+Personally I prefer to germinate seeds in rapid rooter plugs then transplant them into the clay pebbles.

 What Hydroponic Systems Work Well When Using Hydroton Expanded Clay Pebbles?

 Hydroton can be used in a few different types of systems.
 It is often used in drip systems, ebb and flow, deep water culture and aeroponic systems.
 Since these types of systems provide constant nutrient solution to the plants, it ensures the Hydroton doesn’t dry out.
 Hydroton expanded clay pebbles can be used in net pots or large grow beds.

 - Retains some water but doesn’t suffocate roots.

 - You can allow the hydroponic system to continually run, providing more nutrients to your plants.

 - Comes from clay, which is abundant, so it’s environmentally friendly.

 - It’s reusable and can last a long time.